rwmjones/rhrq-riscv-extensions/article.md

 If you were paying close attention to how RISC-V extensions are encoded you will see that I assumed 32 bit, non-compressed instructions.

 Current RISC-V implementations support a "compressed", 16 bit encoding for common instructions, of course limited in the range of registers that may be accessed and the opcodes available.
 This is similar in spirit to armv7 Thumb instructions.
+The compressed extension was added very early on by the original RISC-V designers to help save instruction cache and fetch bandwidth.
+A little later, Linux distributions started to assume that the compressed extension is always available.

 The downside to this is that compressed instructions consume ¾ of the available opcode space (non-compressed, 32 bit instructions must have both least significant bits `1 1`).
-Also instructions are no longer automatically 4 byte aligned, and may also cross page boundaries, making decoding harder, albeit still much easier than crazy architectures like x86.
+Also instructions are no longer automatically 4 byte aligned, and may also cross cache lines and page boundaries, making decoding harder, albeit still much easier than complex architectures like x86.

 High end RISC-V server vendors are pushing back against supporting compressed instructions, arguing that their machines will have huge